University of Toronto Early Career Teaching Award

 - Ongoing pedagogical development/enhancement (e.g. professional development to enhance one’s own teaching, evidence of a scholarly approach to teaching)

 Nominations are solicited from members of the University community.
-A complete nomination package will include the following:
+A complete nomination package will include the following and should be submitted with a table of contents:

 - Letter of nomination written by a member of the University community, detailing the specific contributions of the candidate which address the selection criteria above as it relates to the candidate (maximum five pages).